Slider0007/AI-on-the-edge-device/docs/Installation/DeviceReadme/waveshare-esp32s3-eth.md

      - If the device has already been booted, a full default config file will exist in `/config`.
 You can modify that instead.
      - Ensure proper JSON syntax.
 Invalid formatting will cause the user configuration to be rejected and default will be used.
   4. Configure the network connection:
-     - Enter your Wi-Fi credentials and optionally configure network settings in wlan section (default: DHCP)
+     - Optionally configure network settings in ethernet section (default: DHCP)
   5. Insert the SD card into the device and power it on
   6. Access the device using:
      - **Hostname**: `http://watermeter`